coupergateway/couper/docs/README.md

 ### SPA Block

-The `spa` block configures the web serving for SPA assets.
+The `spa` block configures the Web serving for SPA assets.

 | Block                     | Description |
 |:--------------------------|:------------|